pmndrs/zustand/readme.md

 const useReduxStore = create(devtools(redux(reducer, initialState)), , { name, store: storeName4 })
 ```

-Assingning different connection names, will separate stores in redux devtools.
-This also helps grouping different stores into separate redux devtools connections.
+Assigning different connection names will separate stores in redux devtools.
+This also helps group different stores into separate redux devtools connections.

 devtools takes the store function as its first argument, optionally you can name the store or configure [serialize](https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/API/Arguments.md#serialize) options with a second argument.